Effective Efflorescence Removal in St. George, Utah

 Here’s how to effectively remove efflorescence:

-2. Pressure Washing: Blast stucco efflorescence with clean water (distilled preferred), then dry the entire surface to avoid residual cleaner.
+Pressure Washing: Blast stucco efflorescence with clean water (distilled water is preferred to avoid introducing additional minerals), then dry the entire surface to avoid residual cleaner.
+Use a pressure washer with proper settings to prevent surface damage.
+Avoid using high pressure on delicate or porous materials, as it can cause harm.

 Important to Note: Test in a small inconspicuous area first to avoid potential damage.